code4policy/elections-scraping/README.md

 ### Task instructions
 1. Visit the website: https://electionstats.state.ma.us/elections/search/year_from:2024/year_to:2025
+2. Inspect the page to identify the table where election data is stored:
-2. Inspect the page: Right-click > Inspect > find the table with election data
+    1. Right-click anywhere on the page > Click "Inspect" > find the table with election data
-3. Check `robots.txt`: Visit https://electionstats.state.ma.us/robots.txt
+4. Check `robots.txt`: Visit https://electionstats.state.ma.us/robots.txt
-4. Modify the IMDB scraper example to scrape the elections website.
+5. Modify the IMDB scraper example to scrape the elections website.
 It should collect election data and save to elections.json.
 Feel free to vibe code this.
-5. Adjust your scraper to only grab 2025 elections.
+6. Adjust your scraper to only grab 2025 elections.
 Hint: try manually adjusting the the year filters on the elections website.
 Does the URL change?
-6. Extract additional data fields!
+7. Extract additional data fields!